 Accounting principles generally accepted in the United States of America require that the total rent commitment should be recognized on a straight-line basis over the term of the lease.
-Accordingly, the difference between the actual monthly payments and the rent expense being recognized for financial statement purposes is recorded as a deferred rent liability on the accompanying Statements of Financial Position.
-As of June 30, 2020 and 2019, the deferred rent liability aggregated \$169,293 and \$199,234, respectively.
+Accordingly, the difference between the actual monthly payments and the rent expense being recognized for financial statement purposes is recorded as a deferred rent liability (or asset) on the accompanying Statements of Financial Position.
+As of June 30, 2021 and 2020, the deferred rent liability (net of asset) aggregated to \$153,677 and \$169,293, respectively.